 Learning Model of Addiction

-Marc Lewis, a developmental psychologist, neuroscientist, and former addict himself strongly argues that addiction is not a true disease.
-He agrees that the scientific data and brain scans are clear that changes do occur in the brain during addiction.
+Marc Lewis, a developmental psychologist, neuroscientist, and former addict himself strongly argues that addiction is not an actual disease.
+He agrees that the scientific data and brain scans are precise that changes do occur in the brain during addiction.
 However, he suggests that there are multiple ways to interpret the results.
 In Lewis’ opinion, addiction is a matter of deep learning and habit formation (TedMed, 2016).

-But Lewis doesn’t think this habit formation is a disease.
+But Lewis does not think this habit formation is a disease.
 He points out that the brain always changes when learning something, no matter what it is.
 The brain regularly adjusts its circuits (tracks) as needed.
-The brain then, is not broken or functioning improperly; it is just doing what it was designed to do.
+The brain then is not broken or malfunctioning; it is just doing what it was designed to do.
 This has been shown through brain scans of people who practice meditation, or receive psychotherapy, or even drive taxis for a living and need to remember places and locations with quick recall (Lewis, 2016).

 Choice Model of Addiction

-Heyman doesn’t consider addiction a disease, but neither does he reduce it to a “simple” choice based on the addict’s morals or character.
-Rather, he describes it as voluntary behavior that is influenced by life circumstances.
-It is also related to the tendency of all humans to make dumb decisions or poor choices some of the time.
-If this weren’t true, he says, the self-help industry in this country would not be thriving like it is, where huge portions of the population are searching for ways to kick procrastination and other bad habits.
+Heyman does not consider addiction a disease, but neither does he reduce it to a “simple” choice based on the addict’s morals or character.
+Instead, he describes it as a voluntary behavior that is influenced by life circumstances.
+It is also related to humans’ tendency sometimes to make dumb decisions or poor choices.
+If this were not true, he says, the self-help industry in this country would not be thriving like it is, where vast portions of the population are searching for ways to kick procrastination and other bad habits.

-Heyman is convinced that the brain disease model of addiction doesn’t hold up when it comes to good research or logic, for several reasons.
-First, he points out that the brain scans used to “prove” addiction is a disease are limited and only suggest that brain changes are present with drug use.
-They don’t prove that the drugs themselves caused the changes.
-Next, if most addicts quit on their own without professional help, then logic follows that brain changes caused by drugs and alcohol are not enough to prevent them from changing their long term behaviors.
-Finally, Heyman says that the addicts in much of the research don’t represent all addicts as a whole.
-Instead, the research is based on a unique group he calls a “distinct minority.”
-These are the only the addicts that actually come to the clinic for help, or who aren’t likely to quit using because of other complicating factors (Heyman, 2013).
+Heyman is convinced that the brain disease model of addiction does not hold up when it comes to proper research or logic, for several reasons.
+First, he points out that the brain scans used to “prove” addiction is a disease is limited and only suggest that brain changes are present with drug use.
+They do not prove that the drugs caused the changes.
+If most addicts quit on their own, logic follows that brain changes caused by drugs and alcohol are not enough to prevent changing their long term behaviors.
+Finally, Heyman says that the addicts in much of the research does not represent all addicts as a whole.
+Instead, the study is based on a unique group he calls a “distinct minority.”
+These are the only the addicts that come to the clinic for help, or who are not likely to quit using because of other complicating factors (Heyman, 2013).